tvanreenen/blog/posts/blog-charter/index.md

 ---
 title: Blog Charter
 date: git Created
-summary: An opening writeup on the purpose and intent of this blog and what I hope to share over time.
+description: An opening writeup on the purpose and intent of this blog and what I hope to share over time.
 ---

 ![Digitial Workbench](hero.png)